donwilson/PHP-Wikipedia-Syntax-Parser/README.md

-## Jungle PHP Wikipedia Parser
+## JungleDB PHP Wikipedia Parser

 This is an attempt at extracting useful information out of raw Wikipedia page syntax, written as a portable PHP class.
+Originally written for JungleDB.

 #### How to use